tomitrescak/luis/README.md

 });
 ```

-If you want to know the full API os storyOf command, go to the [#API](API section).
+If you want to know the full API os storyOf command, go to the [API section](#API).

 ## Custom FuseBox Configuration

-If you need a custom FuseBox config to package Luis, all you need to do is to define a `luis.fuse.js` in your project root. **WARNING**: You need to define your project root with '../../' prefix (e.g. ../../src).
-I could not figure out how to convince `require` to change root and start from a different directory. **PRs welcome!**.
+If you need a custom FuseBox config to package Luis, all you need to do is to define a `luis.fuse.js` in your project root. **WARNING**: You need to define your `homeDir` in fuse config with `'../../'` prefix (e.g.`homeDir: ../../src`. *I could not figure out how to convince `require` to change root and start from a different directory. **PRs welcome!***.

 ## Importing Luis to an existing application

-Following are the code examples to set this uf in the application with react-router.
+You can easily use Luis in your exisiting application under its own route (e.g. `/louis`).
+Following is the tutorial to set this in the application with react-router.

 ```ts
 // router